juliangruber/live-coding/README.md

 ## Listen carefully

-Your audience will makes sounds while listening.
+Your audience will make sounds while listening.
 As long as you're not on a podium where you neither hear nor even see them, you can make great use of what you percieve from your listeners.

 ## Describe